cjoakim/azure-cosmosdb-synapse-link/Presentation/setup_synapse.md

 See https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-azure-portal-add-libraries regarding first adding additional packages/libraries to your Synapse Workspace, then to your Spark Pools.

-These jar files are available on
-[Maven Central](https://search.maven.org/), but are also in this repo in the Synapse/libraries/ directory.
+The three jar files in the screen shot below are available on [Maven Central](https://search.maven.org/), but they are also in this repo in the Synapse/libraries/ directory.

 In the example below, I'm adding three additional packages/libraries